JollyToday/GhostCut_Remake_Video/README_en.md

 If all of the above operations can be completed at once, do you want to give it a try?
 The video after the above rewriting can get better traffic support from the platform.

-## Through advanced re-creation of GhostCut, complete video rewriting of audio, video, and subtitles at once
+## Through advanced remaker of GhostCut, complete video rewriting of audio, video, and subtitles at once

 The GhostCut developed by JollyToday Technology has been using AI to provide video editing services for the majority of users.
-Today, it has been a super big update on the video deduplicate function（Video Re-Creation）!
+Today, it has been a super big update on the video deduplicate function（Video remaker）!
 ![image](https://github.com/JollyToday/GhostCut_Remake_Video/assets/128401459/fc3fc123-d9b1-449b-b0d4-95f4fc112fba)

-The advanced re-creation function added by GhostCut can not only automatically rewrite video content, but also add sound and subtitles to your video, making your content look brand new!
+The advanced remaker function added by GhostCut can not only automatically rewrite video content, but also add sound and subtitles to your video, making your content look brand new!
 This is a boon for creators of oral endorsement content.

-## Advanced Re-creation Operation of GhostCut
+## Advanced remaker Operation of GhostCut

 GhostCut innovatively regenerates images, sounds, subtitles, layout, stickers, and storyboards with AI .
 The AI-rewritten copy makes the content of each product different.
 The change of AI dubbing makes each video regain its sound machine.
 GhostCut has Chinese and English versions, and also supports WeChat Mini Program and computer version.
 The specific operation process on the mobile phone is as follows:
-Open the GhostCut Mini Program, click Advanced re-creation/oral endorsement re-creation, enter the operation page, as follows, a total of three steps
+Open the GhostCut Mini Program, click Advanced remaker/oral endorsement remaker, enter the operation page, as follows, a total of three steps
 1. Upload a video
 2. Choose the line processing method and deduplicate method
 3. Submit waiting results
 ![image](https://github.com/JollyToday/GhostCut_Remake_Video/assets/128401459/added423-d4ab-408a-b13c-4873229c5f93)

-## GhostCut Advanced re-creation Technology
+## GhostCut Advanced remaker Technology

-The advanced re-creation core of GhostCut is video rewriting, which means first extracting the content of your original video, and then using a method similar to deduplicating a paper to change the wording of the original video while maintaining the same meaning in different words.
+The advanced remaker core of GhostCut is video rewriting, which means first extracting the content of your original video, and then using a method similar to deduplicating a paper to change the wording of the original video while maintaining the same meaning in different words.
 Then, the rewritten content is dubbed and subtitled.
 The specific operation is as follows:

 1. Extract video copy
 2. Rewrite video copy